-This was claimed in the letter from the Mol-Police Directorate-Border Police Administration No. 26-1991/18 sent to the BCHR in 2021.
+This was claimed in the letter from the Mol-Police Directorate-Border Police Administration No. 26-1991/18.

 A Pakistani national represented by independent attorney at law submitted asylum application in December 2020, regardless of the fact that his registration certificate 'expired'.